wogri/hass-blinds/README.md

 Hass-blinds is rather powerful and does many things, but was also written in an opinionated way for a single house in Europe (Austria).
 The code is independent of the technology (KNX, zigbee, etc) how you control your blinds.
 It was not designed for this independence, however it is expected that your technology can position your blinds and set an angle of your fins.

-The code has been tested and fine tunes over two years and should work fine if your opinions how blinds should work also match with the strategy below.
+The code has been tested and fine tuned over two years and should work fine if your opinions how blinds should work also match with the strategy below.

 ## Strategy